Lachlan-Mitchell/Poker-Ranges-Visualised/README.md

 # Poker Ranges Visualised
-This is a visulaisation tool for poker ranges
+This is a visualisation tool for poker ranges